 Medium-term priorities

 Providing precise and timely information on planned legislative work affecting procurement policy and its implementation, both for the legal approximation and the set-up of institutions in the field of public procurement.
 A comprehensive roadmap has already been adopted by the Government of Georgia on 31 March 2016, covering five phases of actions to be implemented during the period from 2016 to 2022.
-The Parties will further discuss the roadmap, also in view of ensuring the alignment of the Georgian public procurement legislation with the EU public procurement acquis as foreseen in the Association Agreement.
+The Parties will further discuss the [GE new: implementation] roadmap, also in view of ensuring the alignment [GE new: alignment approximation] of the Georgian public procurement legislation with the EU public procurement acquis as foreseen in the Association Agreement.

 Intellectual Property Rights (IPR)

-The Parties will cooperate on Georgia's preparations for the approximation to the EU acquis and international standards on the protection of intellectual property rights as provided for in the Association Agreement .
+The Parties will cooperate on Georgia's preparations for the approximation to the EU acquis and international standards on the protection of intellectual property rights, including Geographical Indications as provided for in the Association Agreement and will ensure the effective protection of all IPR, including geographical indications.
 Cooperation will include:

 Medium-term priorities